danascheider/skyrim_inventory_management/docs/canonical-models.md

 * `rails canonical_models:sync:ingredients` (sync canonical ingredients with JSON data)
 * `rails canonical_models:sync:weapons` (sync canonical weapons with JSON data)

 These tasks sync the models with the attributes in the JSON files.
 The tasks are idempotent.
 If a model already exists in the database with a given name, it will be updated with the attributes given in the JSON data.
-This is also true of associations: if an association is found in the database then the corresponding model (or join model) will be updated with data from the JSON files. **The Rake tasks will also remove models that exist in the database but are not present in the JSON data.** This behaviour can be disabled by setting the `preserve_existing_records` argument on the Rake tasks to `true` (or any value other than `false`):
+This is also true of associations: if an association is found in the database then the corresponding model (or join model) will be updated with data from the JSON files. **The Rake tasks will also remove models and associations that exist in the database but are not present in the JSON data.** This behaviour can be disabled by setting the `preserve_existing_records` argument on the Rake tasks to `true` (or any value other than `false`):

 ```
 bundle exec rails 'canonical_models:sync:all[true]'